NCAS-CMS/cms-website/pages/puma2.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 {% include alert info="PUMA2 is a new service.
-Please contact the [helpdesk](https://cms-helpdesk.ncas.ac.uk/) if you have any issues." %}
+Please contact the CMS helpdesk if you have any issues." %}

 ## The PUMA service